 In addition to breast augmentation, Naples Plastic Surgery’s surgeons may suggest that patients combine their surgery with other breast enhancement procedures in order to yield ideal results.
 Many mothers and others who are unhappy with the changes in their breasts combine breast augmentation with a breast lift to obtain fuller, more youthful-looking breasts.

-Dr. Paul M. Gardner, Dr. Leo M. Baccaro, and Dr. Mark Walsh perform all of their breast enhancement procedures – including breast implants – at Naples Plastic Surgery, a fully accredited outpatient surgical facility.
+Dr. Paul M. Gardner, Dr. Leo M. Baccaro, Dr. Mark Walsh, and Dr. Bonett perform all of their breast enhancement procedures – including breast implants – at Naples Plastic Surgery, a fully accredited outpatient surgical facility.
 Our surgeons and surgical team work diligently to offer patients a pleasant plastic surgery experience that yields minimal complications and desirable results.
 Breast augmentation is an outpatient procedure, which gives patients the convenience of recovering within the comfort of their own homes.
 Patients typically need one to two weeks of rest following the procedure before they are able to return to their usual activities.
 In some instances, our surgeons may suggest that patients wear a supportive garment to assist in the healing process.